logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 243: Given an array of numbers N and an integer k, your task is to split N into k partitions such that the maximum sum of any partition is minimized.
 Return this sum
 - Q 244: Implement the algorithm of Sieve of Eratosthenes
 - Q 245: You are given an array of integers, where each element represents the maximum number of steps that can be jumped going forward from that element.
 Write a function to return the minimum number of jumps you must take in order to get from the start to the end of the array
+- Q 246: Given a list of words, determine whether the words can be chained to form a circle